HiSET Math Study Guide: Measurement & Geometry

 - Use properties of two-dimensional figures and angle relationships

-- Apply the Pythagorean Theorem in various contexts
+- Apply the Pythagorean theorem in various contexts

 Transformations in the Plane